TuskiNinjaa/camera-helmet-detection/README.md

 # camera-helmet-detection
-Final work developed for the Topics in Image Processing subject at UFMS This version uses the model RTMDet tiny.
+Final work developed for the Topics in Image Processing subject at UFMS.
+This version uses the model RTMDet tiny.

 ## Dependencies